meilisearch/specifications/text/0096-auto-batching.md

 ### 3.1.
 Explanations

-All `tasks` are part of a batch identified by a `batchUid`.
-A task batch preserves the logical order of the tasks for a given index.
+A batch preserves the logical order of the tasks for a given index.

-Only consecutive `documentAdditionOrUpdate` tasks for the same index can have the same `batchUid`.
-All `tasks` concerning other operations will also be part of a `batchUid` having only one task.
+Only consecutive `documentAdditionOrUpdate` tasks for the same index can be in the same batch.
+All `tasks` concerning other operations will also be part of a batch having only one task.

 #### 3.1.1.
 Grouping tasks to a single batch